How do Christians “Stand-up and Fight for What’s Right”?

 So God created man in His own image; in the image of God He created him; male and female He created them- Genesis 1:27 NKJV

-The Alliance Defense League (ADL) has put out a list of tips for parents and schools concerning Halloween celebrations and costumes.
+The Alliance Defense League (ADL) recently put out a list of tips for parents and schools concerning Halloween celebrations and costumes.

+Truth-be-told, I went into the article expecting the whole list to be a steaming pile of woke nonsense but to my surprise one of the tips was really good.
 The author pointed out that not every family celebrates Halloween and the costumes can get really pricey.
 Not every parent has the means to purchase elaborate costumes, as a result, Halloween can make a family’s financial situation painfully obvious to every kid in school.
 These two realities can easily lead to embarrassment and even bullying.
-It was a beautiful beginning.
+It was an auspicious beginning.

 This is real.